 These types of weaknesses typically are exposed in the first few days of training and may require more effort to meet the standard than you are capable of, so neglect these personal weaknesses at your own risk.

 Here is a question from someone who is good at running and pull-ups, but the curveball of doing pull-ups while wearing a 45-pound ruck has triggered some concern and brought a weakness into focus:

 I have a PT test coming and I have to be able to do six pull-ups while wearing a 45-pound ruck.
 I want to know if the same principle of the "Pull-up Push" applies to weighted pull-ups as well?
 I can only do five 45 lbs. weighted pull-up reps.
 Should I do 25 weighted 45 lbs. pull-up reps every day for 10 days?
 It would be ideal to increase my reps within two weeks.
 I have purchased a couple of your programs already, and they are awesome.
 Hope you are well.
 Thank you. -Will

 Will -- Thank you.

-This program is not sustainable for long periods and is why we cap it at 10 days followed by three days of no pulling activity at all.
+This program is not sustainable for long periods and is why we cap it at 10 days, followed by three days of no pulling activity at all.
 Then, you test on day 14.
-Many have seen 50-100% increase in pull-ups in that time depending on their starting reps.
-Obviously, someone in single digits will see a bigger percentage bump than someone in their low teens.
+Many have seen 50%-100% increases in pull-ups in that time, depending on their starting reps.

-Often the overload principle is just the thing to get someone off the plateau of 12 pull-ups and get them closer to 20.
-The best part about this challenge is that it's free and only costs you some time and effort.
+Often, the overload principle is just the thing to get someone off the plateau of 12 pull-ups and get them closer to 20.
+The best part about this challenge is that it's free and only costs you time and effort.